 - Other activities, including the dissemination of information and materials

 Eligible applicants are collaborative state, tribal, local, and regionally-based networks or partnerships of qualified public and/or private entities.

-One award will be made in each region as described in Table 1 of the application instructions.
+One award will be made in each region as described in the application instructions.

 Estimated number of awards: 4

 Estimated total program funding: $7,187,000